ztx888/openwebui/README.md

 - 🌟 **Continuous Updates**: We are committed to improving Open WebUI with regular updates, fixes, and new features.

 Want to learn more about Open WebUI's features?
-Check out our [Open WebUI documentation](https://docs.openwebui.com/features) for a comprehensive overview!
+Check out our [Open WebUI documentation](https://openwebui-doc-zh.pages.dev/) for a comprehensive overview!

----

-We are incredibly grateful for the generous support of our sponsors.
-Their contributions help us to maintain and improve our project, ensuring we can continue to deliver quality work to our community.
-Thank you!

 ## How to Install 🚀